Levamisole-containing medicinal products - referral

 Overview

-Levamisole is an anthelmintic, a medicine used in adults and children to treat infections caused by the following parasitic worms: Ascaris lumbricoides, Necator americanus, Ancylostoma duodenale, Strongyloides stercoralis and Trichostrongylus colubriformis.
+Levamisole is an anthelminthic, a medicine used in adults and children to treat infections caused by the following parasitic worms: Ascaris lumbricoides, Necator americanus, Ancylostoma duodenale, Strongyloides stercoralis and Trichostrongylus colubriformis.

 Levamisole works mainly by stimulating nicotinic acetylcholine receptors, which are proteins found on the surface of the worm’s nerve cells.
 This leads to rapid paralysis of the worm’s muscles, preventing movement and allowing it to be expelled from the gut of the infected person.

-Medicines containing levamisole are available as tablets to be taken by mouth, generally in a single dose.
+Medicines for human use containing levamisole are available as tablets to be taken by mouth, generally as a single dose.
 They are authorised in Hungary, Lithuania, Latvia and Romania under the trade names Decaris and Levamisol Arena.

 The review of medicines containing levamisole was initiated at the request of the Romanian medicines agency (NAMMDR), under Article 31 of Directive 2001/83/EC.